esl/MongooseIM/doc/modules/mod_auth_token.md

 ### Module Description

-This module implements handling of tokens in oAuth-like authentication scheme.
-It provides necessary services to:
+This module implements handling of tokens in an OAuth-like authentication scheme.
+It provides services necessary to:

-* deserialize/serialize binary tokens received and issued by server,
+* deserialize/serialize binary tokens received and issued by the server,
 * validate incoming binary tokens, i.e.:
-    * check integrity using Message Authentication Codes (MAC) with use of server-side stored user keys,
+    * check integrity using Message Authentication Codes (MAC) with server-side stored user keys,
-    * check validity against configured validity duration times,
+    * check validity against the configured validity duration times,
     * check revocation status,
 * handle token requests from logged in users.